Leica D-LUX Typ 109 vs Nikon D810

 Studio photographers will appreciate that the Nikon D810 (unlike the D-LUX Typ 109) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D-LUX Typ 109 and the D810 have been discontinued, but can regularly be found used on eBay.
+Both the D-LUX Typ 109 and the D810 have been discontinued, but can regularly be found used on ebay.
 The D810 was replaced by the Nikon D850, while the D-LUX Typ 109 was followed by the Leica D-LUX 7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the D-LUX Typ 109 and D810 can be found, respectively, in the Leica D-LUX Typ 109 Manual (free pdf) or the online Nikon D810 Manual.

 So how do things add up?
 Is there a clear favorite between the Leica D-LUX Typ 109 and the Nikon D810?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.